 I drank Georgian tea from a half-liter mug.
 Anton’s place, Ceylon tea brewed and served in imported china.
 He wore Levi’s jeans and Yugoslavian shoes to school.
 Me, I wouldn’t dare to ask my mom to buy me jeans because you could only buy them on the black market for the insane amount of money.
 She’d laugh in my face if I asked.
 He was two years older than me, a big gap when you’re twelve when I met him.

-Anton’s friendship patched the hole Sergey left when he’d gone to jail.
+Anton’s friendship patched the hole my brother left when he’d gone to jail.
 We lived two apartment buildings from each other and rode to our cycling club together to train.
 On the way back, we’d start riding with a few other boys and they’d split as we went along through the city.
 We lived the farthest from the club.

 It is on these rides we polished our bike handling skills.
 The wheelies, braking with the front brake and lifting the rear wheel as high as possible.
 Undoing each others’ quick releases.
 And, the mother of all skills, riding with your feet on the handlebar.